 Babbage's Difference Engine recontructed at the Science Museum, London

 Had it been completed, Babbage's grand design would have consisting of over 50,000 components.
 The mechanical ingenuity of the machine's design included sections which can be compared to the functions of modern computers, which were quite amazingly constructed almost entireley from mechanical parts!
 These included the specification of a central processing area, called "the mill", that would have allowed instructions to be processed in any sequence, a memory called "the store", which could hold 1,000 numbers of up to 50 decimal digits and output devices to produce printed results.

-poet Lord Byron, helped Babbage immensiely with this ambitious project,
+of English poet Lord Byron, helped Babbage immensiely with

-understanding of the Engine's design was probably eqivalent to Babbage's
+Engine's design was probably eqivalent to Babbage's , which

-, which allowed her to communicate the complextities to the public.
-She may
+allowed her to communicate the complextities to the public.
+She

-also be counted as the first computer programmer, as she also created
+may also be counted as the first computer programmer, as

 The Jacquard punch card idea was also used by an American inventor, Herman Hollerith (1860-1929), to find a faster way to compute the U.S. census in 1889.
 The authorities feared that expanding population would mean that the counting of the census would take up to 10 years: the previous one in 1880 had taken nearly seven years to complete!
 However, technology triumphed and the census results were compiled in just six weeks.
 Hollerith went on to found the Tabulating Machine Company in 1896, bringing punch card readers to the business world.
 Following a series of mergers, this company became International Business Machines (IBM) in 1924.